The Executive Committee is responsible for the general affairs of the MSHO Board of Directors and has the following responsibilities:

 - Work with appropriate staff to draft policy positions to share with MSHO members, elected officials, media when appropriate

-- Evaluates the value of MSHO’s Government Affairs Consultant position and makes recommendation for contracting this position
+- Evaluates the value of MSHO’s Government Affairs Consultant position and makes recommendations for contracting this position

 Payer Advisory Committee